marcelotduarte/cx_Freeze/doc/src/bdist_appimage.rst

 Use :option:`updateinformation` to embed update information (as specified in the AppImageSpec) and generate the corresponding :file:`.zsync` file you can upload to the place mentioned in the update information.
+A special value **guess** can be used to guess update information based on GitHub or GitLab environment variables.

 Here is an example of usage: